Berfur/officeautomation/README.md

 # Scripts for office automation
-Full disclosure: I am lazy, so I try to make my pc do all the work.
-Here it's what I came up with.
+I mostly work in an office environment (windows, email, word processing, etc.).
+I have *a lot* of retetitive tasks, so I try to automate most of the trivial tasks.

-Most of it is for [Espanso](https://espanso.org/), a wonderful cross platform application for text expanding by [Federico Terzi](https://federicoterzi.com/).
+Most of it is performed by [Espanso](https://espanso.org/), a wonderful cross platform application for text expanding by [Federico Terzi](https://federicoterzi.com/).

+I use it and some phyton scripting.

 # What's in there?
-You write in [markdown](https://daringfireball.net/projects/markdown/)?
-Or even better, you use [Pandoc](https://pandoc.org/)?
-There are some shortcuts to simplify your life.

-You write a lot of emails, text and so on?
-Look inside, and find something useful, for example a shortcut to start your greeting with the correct time-related formula (Good Morning, good evening), based on your pc clock.
+* a collection of [markdown](https://daringfireball.net/projects/markdown/) templates, automated by Espanso.
+I use [Pandoc](https://pandoc.org/)'s flavour because I think it's complete.

+* shortcuts for dealing with other tasks like writing emails (a time-of-the-day aware shortcut for greetings).

 ## Installation
+You have to install Espanso at least and possibly Python too (for the scripts).
-Espanso: simply download the yml file inside your .espanso/match directory.
+Simply download the yml file inside your .espanso/match directory.
 Obviously python files go to: .espanso/scripts directory